When the Mask Comes Off: The Truth About Creativity and Mental Health

 When was the last time rejection made you doubt yourself more than your work?

-Write it down.
-Notice how quickly your mind goes to “I’m not enough.”
-Then ask — is that really true, or just a story you’ve rehearsed too often?
+Then ask; is that actually true, or just a story you’ve rehearsed too often?

 Creativity demands courage, but it shouldn’t cost your mental health.

-Therapy helps you stay connected to the person behind the performance — because that’s where your real voice lives.
+Therapy helps you stay connected to the person behind the performance, because that’s where your real voice lives.

 These reflections are drawn from real experiences shared with permission.
 Names and identifying details have been changed to maintain confidentiality.